detrito/localmat/README.md

 LocalMat is a MVC (Model View Controller) web application created to manage the equipement of caving organisations.

-First, enter the Categories (e.g. helmet, rope, ...) and the Fields (i.e the types of Attributes, e.g. brand, cord length, serial number, year of introduction, ...) that you wish.
+First, enter the Categories (e.g. helmet, rope, ...) and the Fields (e.g. brand, cord length, serial number, year of introduction, ...) that you wish.
 You can then start to add some Articles to those Categories.
-These Articles can be browsed and listed by their status (borrowed or available) and by their Attributes.
+These Articles can be browsed and listed by their status (borrowed or available) and by their FieldData.
 Users can borrow and return the Articles, and their History can also be visualised.

 A demonstration-website is available at http://localmat-demo.speleo-lausanne.ch